 Is there someone in your family that is suffering from drugs and alcohol?
 Recognizing an addict during the holidays may not be as easy.
 After all, many people are celebrating during this time of the year, and identifying an addiction is not easy to do.
 Yet, when it comes to managing holiday addiction needs, you…

-Holiday stress impacts the wellbeing of many people.
-For those who have an addiction and are in recovery, it can be even more difficult.
+Holiday stress impacts the well-being of many people.
+For those who have an addiction and are in recovery, it can be even more challenging.
 If you are actively still using, you may even be at a heightened risk of overdoses.
-Learn how the holidays affect addiction, so you know what to expect and what to…
+The truth is that the holidays affect addiction, so know what to expect and what…

 As of 2018, the National Institute on Alcohol Abuse and Alcoholism reported that 15 million people in the United States have alcohol use disorder.
 As a chronic and relapsing brain disease, alcohol use disorder, or AUD, involves the compulsive use of alcohol, a loss of control over the amount of alcohol taken in, and an emotional state that is negative when not using alcohol.

 Whether a person faces binge drinking, heavy drinking, or dependency on alcohol, it is very difficult to overcome an AUD.
 However, it is also extremely important for that person’s health and wellbeing.
 Unfortunately, quitting is not an easy process, and people who drink a considerable amount of alcohol are at risk of experiencing withdrawal symptoms.

 Some people looking to overcome an alcohol use disorder choose to detox from alcohol at home.
 While this may be the only option for some, it is not the recommended method according to Alcohol.org, a resource from the American Addiction Centers.
 Keep reading to learn more about alcohol detox at home.